MannyP31/100-days-of-code/log.md

 74.(June 30 ,2021 ) -DAY 74  OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

- Worked on a CRUD (create , read , updtae and delete) in javascript.
+ Worked on a CRUD (create , read , update and delete) in javascript.

  75, 76, 77.(July 1 ,2 , 3  2021 ) -DAY 75 , 76 , 77  OF 100 DAYS OF CODE !🖤(#100DaysOfCode)